Local Host Cache

 To force an outage, edit the registry of each Cloud Connector server.
 In

-1. This instructs the Local Host Cache broker to enter outage mode, regardless of the state of the connection to Citrix Cloud.
+1. This setting instructs the Local Host Cache broker to enter outage mode, regardless of the state of the connection to Citrix Cloud.
 Setting the value to

 Several troubleshooting tools are available when a synchronization import to the Local Host Cache database fails and a 505 event is posted.